 Do not replace traditional letters with other characters and avoid using too much color when it comes to your text.
 It would be best to stick to one primary color and color-code everything depending on its importance.
 Use it sparingly in order to really highlight important elements or sections of your email.

 Join 5000+ subscribers and get:

-Make sure your email offers a possibility to unsubscribe, otherwise the recipient would flag your emails as spam, which would damage your overall credibility.
-This can really hurt strategy in the long run especially if you send important information over email.
+Make sure your email offers a possibility to unsubscribe especially if you are sending out a newsletter or any promotional materials that users have previously subscribed to.
+If you don’t provide people with such an option, they could flag your emails as spam, which would damage your overall credibility and reputation.
+This can really hurt your marketing strategy in the long run especially if you send important information over email.

-Keep your email database relevant.
-By sending the emails to non-existent email addresses, the risk of being considered as a spam-sender grows exponentially.
+Next, make sure that you keep your email database relevant and updated.
+By sending emails to non-existent email addresses, the risk of being considered as a spam-sender increases exponentially.